denten-books/plain-text/5-surface.md

 > report of Muskets, an any instruments of like nature [@bacon_advancement_1987,
 > 266].

-Writing near two centuries after the advent of the Gutenberg press, Bacon perceived the essence of telegraphy: to express and to signify the intentions of the human mind at a distance.
-The Morse and the Baudot codes paved the way for the automation of human language.
-The proliferation of scripts and alphabets was finally reduced to thirty-two discrete and reproducible characters.
-So regularized, type could be converted into electrical signal, sent over great distances, and used to program machines remotely.
-The price for these new affordances given to language was legibility.
-The translation between human alphabet and machine transmittable code required first a cadre of specially trained machine operators, and then specialized equipment which automated the process of translation itself.
+Writing more than two centuries before the telegraph's invention, Bacon eloquently described its essence, which lay in expressing and signifying the human mind at a distance.

 The fixed-length property of Bacon's cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial